Emacs is a free software text editor, extensible via the programming language Emacs Lisp

 Tree-Sitter advanced syntaxic coloration

 Let’s install tree-sitter package.
-Is allow us to color programming languages keywords with more precision, because it constructs an abstract syntax tree of the language, and them give each node an appropriated color.
+It allow us to color programming languages keywords with more precision, because it constructs an abstract syntax tree of the language, and them give each node an appropriated color.
 This give us more precise colors than Typescript major mode can offer natively

 ;; Let's define the list of required package in a new variable: package-list